ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 **Design Overview**

 Our chassis was designed with a focus on weight and modularity.
-The goal is for our chassis to be a stable platform that we can implement the steering geometry onto.
+The goal is for our chassis to be a stable platform on which we can implement the steering geometry onto.

 Layout
 The layout of the chassis is made to fit the rear-mounted motors and front-mounted steering mechanism.
 Meanwhile, electronics and sensors are mounted in the centre for ease of wiring.